aKatson1/research-and-academics/README.md

 **Tech Stack**
 Python (NumPy, SymPy), Maple, LaTeX, Jupyter Notebook

-**Purpose**
-To deepen understanding of the mathematics driving modern machine learning and prepare for research in AI engineering.

 **_Note:_** This repository is under active development; additional notes and project materials will be added over time.